enesky/MovieCatalog/README.md

         - <a href="https://kotlinlang.org/docs/reference/coroutines/flow.html" target="_blank">Flow</a>: A flow is an asynchronous version of a Sequence, a type of collection whose values are lazily produced.
         - <a href="https://developer.android.com/jetpack/compose/navigation" target="_blank">Navigation with Compose</a>: Navigation component for Compose.
         - <a href="https://developer.android.com/topic/libraries/architecture/datastore" target="_blank">DataStore</a>: Jetpack DataStore is a data storage solution that allows you to store key-value pairs or typed objects with protocol buffers.
 DataStore uses Kotlin coroutines and Flow to store data asynchronously, consistently, and transactionally.
 - Firebase
   - <a href="https://firebase.google.com/products/analytics" target="_blank">Analytics</a>: for tracking events.
   - <a href="https://firebase.google.com/products/crashlytics" target="_blank">Crashlytics</a>: for tracking crashes.
   - <a href="https://firebase.google.com/products/performance" target="_blank">Performance</a>: for tracking performance.
   - <a href="https://firebase.google.com/products/remote-config" target="_blank">Remote Config</a>: for remote configuration.
 - Architecture
   - Multi-Module Architecture with lots of customized convention plugins (build_logic - app - core - feature)
   - MVVM Architecture
   - Clean Architecture approach (Data - Domain - Presentation(UI))
 - <a href="https://github.com/google/ksp" target="_blank">ksp</a>: Kotlin Symbol Processing API.
 - <a href="https://github.com/square/retrofit" target="_blank">Retrofit2 & OkHttp3</a>: Construct the REST APIs and paging network data.
 - <a href="https://github.com/google/ksp" target="_blank">ksp</a>: Kotlin Symbol Processing API.
 - <a href="https://github.com/material-components/material-components-android" target="_blank">Material-Components</a>: Material design components for building ripple animation, and CardView.
 - <a href="https://github.com/coil-kt/coil" target="_blank">Coil</a> for async image loading library
 - <a href="https://github.com/detekt/detekt" target="_blank">Detekt</a> for static code analysis with <a href="https://github.com/mrmans0n/compose-rules/tree/main" target="_blank">compose specific rules</a>
 - <a href="https://github.com/diffplug/spotless" target="_blank">Spotless</a> and <a href="https://github.com/pinterest/ktlint" target="_blank">Ktlint</a> for lint check and auto formatting
 - <a href="https://github.com/renovatebot/renovate" target="_blank">RenovateBot</a> for auto dependency update tool
 - <a href="https://github.com/enesky/Doodle/actions" target="_blank">GitHub Actions</a> for simple ci pipeline
 - <a href="https://github.com/enesky/Doodle/tree/main/tools/git-hooks" target="_blank">GitHooks</a> for running static analysis and code formatters before commit and push actions
 - <a href="https://github.com/square/leakcanary" target="_blank">LeakCanary</a> for leak detection on runtime
 - <a href="https://github.com/ChuckerTeam/chucker" target="_blank">Chucker</a> for network inspector on debug builds
 - <a href="https://maestro.mobile.dev/" target="_blank">Maestro</a>: Mobile UI testing framework.
+- <a href="https://developer.android.com/topic/performance/jankstats" target="_blank">JankStats</a>: The JankStats library helps you track and analyze performance problems in your applications.

 ## Configuration
 #### Add this to your local.properties in order to use MovieDB API